LaisSL08/UNIT1---CS-class/Projects/Project01.md

 My client owns **Smile**, a small mental health clinic, where he manages a team of nurses, doctors, and secretaries who have to handle patient data every day.
 The clinic uses several software programs to manage patient records, appointments, and billing, all requiring some log in and, therefore, passwords.
 In the past, employees of the clinic have experienced a high workload which compromised the patient data in the clinic.
 Due to this, the employees have started using methods such as writing passwords on sticky notes, saving them in text files, notes on their phones, or even just telling each other, hoping one of them will memorize it.
 These actions caused a serious security concern, as they left the clinic vulnerable to data breaches and unauthorized access to patient data.
 This situation has been noticed by the patients, who are extremely concerned if their information will be accessed by people outside the workers, the trust in the clinic and its employees has decreased.
 The owner, scared by this situation, has approached me to design a tool to address both basic arithmetic operations like addition, subtraction, multiplication, and division, and the password management problems faced by the clinic employees.

 ## Proposed Solution
-My solution is a calculator for basic arithmetic operations like addition, subtraction, multiplication, and division.
+My proposed solution is a calculator for basic arithmetic operations like addition, subtraction, multiplication, and division.
 However, this calculator has a secret function that is only revealed when a hidden code is entered.
 Once the correct secret code is typed into the calculator, it transforms into a basic password manager.The password manager will securely store and retrieve passwords, allowing staff to safely access the clinic’s digital systems without compromising sensitive information.
 This solution aims to enhance both the productivity and security of the clinic, providing an easy way to manage passwords.

-**Requirements:**
+**Plan for the solution:**

 1. Basic arithmetic operations function (addition, subtraction, multiplication, and division).
 2. A secret code feature that transforms into a basic password manager.